Man of Honor Society Ham Giveaway Scheduled for Saturday - NewsBreak

 Wausau and surrounding communities will see a mix of snow, freezing rain and sleet this week with gusty winds and hazardous travel, prompting a winter storm watch for the area.
 Marathon, Portage, Wood, and Lincoln Counties are all under a winter storm watch from 6 p.m.
 Tuesday until noon on...

-TOWN OF CALEDONIA, Wis. — One person sustains life-threatening injuries in a single-vehicle crash in Waupaca County.
-The sheriff’s office received a 911 call Friday at 9:31 p.m. about a crash at Highway 45 near County Highway W. An investigation determined the vehicle went out of control in...
+One person suffered life-threatening injuries in a crash around 9:30 p.m.
+Friday, Dec.
+9, in the town of Caledonia.
+Waupaca County sheriff’s deputies responded to a 911 call reporting a one-vehicle crash on State Highway 45 north of County Trunk W. Investigators found that a southbound vehicle lost control,...

 Comments / 0